 Google Chrome is a powerful platform with massive potential.
 There’s a reason it dominates the web browser market (with a market share of over 60%).
 That potential is what has made the Chrome Web Store so popular; an army of developers is out there right now, building Chrome extensions aimed at making your online life just a little bit easier.

 But what if you can’t find a Chrome extension that suits your needs?
-Well, then you’re left with not much choice, except to build your own.
+Well, then you’re left with not much choice, except to build a Chrome plugin.
 Here are two ways you can do that — spoiler alert, one’s a lot easier than the other.

 The hard way to build a Chrome extension: Google’s method